Castroville Septic Pumping | Medina County, TX | 2026 Prices 🌵

 What are the specific septic tank regulations, typical soil drainage characteristics, and the local permitting authority for Medina County?

-As a Senior Environmental Health Inspector and Septic Regulatory Expert for Texas, I can provide you with the specific data you require regarding residential septic systems in Castroville, Medina County, for the year 2026.
+As a Senior Environmental Health Inspector and Septic Regulatory Expert for Texas, I can provide specific details regarding residential septic systems in Castroville, Medina County, for the year 2026.

-In Medina County, as throughout Texas, residential On-Site Sewage Facilities (OSSFs), commonly known as septic systems, are primarily regulated by the Texas Commission on Environmental Quality (TCEQ).
-The foundational state regulation is:
+All residential On-Site Sewage Facilities (OSSFs) in Castroville and Medina County are primarily governed by state regulations established by the Texas Commission on Environmental Quality (TCEQ).
+The foundational rules are found in:

-• System Design: Designs must be prepared by a Registered Sanitarian (RS) or Professional Engineer (PE) licensed in Texas, tailored to the specific site conditions and anticipated wastewater flow.
+• System Design and Sizing: Requirements are based on the number of bedrooms in the residence and projected wastewater flow.
+Designs must be prepared by a Registered Sanitarian (RS) or Professional Engineer (PE) licensed in Texas.

-• Maintenance Requirements: Aerobic systems, in particular, require regular maintenance contracts and inspections (typically quarterly) to ensure proper functioning.
-Even conventional systems have general maintenance guidelines for pumping frequency.
+• Maintenance Requirements: Aerobic systems, in particular, require regular maintenance contracts and inspections to ensure proper operation and effluent quality.

 Typical Soil Drainage Characteristics in Castroville, TX